liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

 The extendedBasicBlock and register allocation stuff is in CodeTree/X86Code.

 17/03/2019

 Sometimes a file is too big(~1000 loc or more), i want to see a brief fun/type/value declaration, but the editor can't support it well enough.
 So i want to modify the code, remember the files along with those definition informations, and then offer a function to print the info out by file name.

+23/04/2019

+I've been reading X86Code for quite a long time.
+When i try to rewrite some snippets in python, i found that python is usually more concise than sml.
+The cons of python is bad type inference/annotation, and lack pattern matching.
+I've read identified regsiter, and X86ICodeGetConflictSets.ML.
+What does GetConflictSets do?
+- It reserve some specific register for some special instruction.
+For example, `BlockMove{srcAddr, destAddr, length, ...}`, need to reserve `esi` for `srcAddr`, `edi` for `destAddr`, and `ecx` for `length`.
+- Some instruction's dest reg may conflict with its source registers, mark them and add conflicts between them.

 # Q&A
 Q: How to print pass info, how to print parsetree after pass etc?<br/>